rpdecks/rkp/content/english/blog/static-site-generators.md

 ## Advantages of the SSG
 ### **Speed**
-- **53% of retail consumers will abadondon a website if it takes longer than 3 seconds to load** ([Article](https://www.marketingdive.com/news/google-53-of-mobile-users-abandon-sites-that-take-over-3-seconds-to-load/426070/)).
+- **53% of retail consumers will abandon a website if it takes longer than 3 seconds to load** ([Article](https://www.marketingdive.com/news/google-53-of-mobile-users-abandon-sites-that-take-over-3-seconds-to-load/426070/)).
 - SSG's already have all the content locked, loaded, and ready to fire upon request while CMS type sites must run network requests to fetch data from API's.
 News sites need to scour the internet for new stories.
 The app needs to also query the database and construct content in aforementioned ways.
 - **How?** The work of building is shifted away from time of request.
 This means the server only has to find and serve a file, perhaps in mass.
 There is no way to beat this in terms of speed.
 - **CDN's** - Content delivery networks drastically optimize performance and user experience.
 How?
 They are geographically distributed group of servers which work together to provide fast delivery of internet content.
 Content is cached on servers around the globe and served to users from the closest one when requested.

 ### **Scalable**
 - **CDN's again** - With cached versions of your site all around the globe, sites can scale up fast and handle giant volumes of traffic at once.
-- **Simplified hosting** - Serverless in the sense of removing databases and layers of server side logic built around controlling/routing/building that content.
+- **Simplified hosting** - "Serverless" in the sense of removing databases and layers of server side logic built around controlling/routing/building that content.
-- **Cached content** - Makes it easier to scale up vs integreted CMS systems with dependent logic like apps with communicating front and back ends.
+- **Cached content** - Makes it easier to scale up vs integrated CMS systems with dependent logic like apps with communicating front and back ends.

-### **Relability**
+### **Reliability**
 - **Less moving parts** means less things to break.
 [Think CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)

 ### **Security**